Rajnigandha is the world’s largest selling premium pan-masala brand.

 Firstly, what they’re trying to do is form a positive brand image.

 Thirdly, they brand and market their product such that it is perceived to possess aesthetics, ideals, and aspirations that the targeted audiences identify with.
-The ad revolve around an ideology that gives meaning and purpose to why it(rajnigandha) exists.
+The ad revolves around an ideology that gives meaning and purpose to why it(rajnigandha) exists.
 (Lifestyle Marketing)

 The ideology part is a key element in their marketing campaigns, you’ll see below.